 He has extensively researched gender studies and U.S. women's history, and the intersection of these with performance theory and with the history of liberalism.
 His writing for the stage is feminist in orientation, whether it is a plot-driven comedy or an emotionally sensitive experimental drama.

-He is currently Adjunct Assistant Professor of English and Interdisciplinary Studies at the College of Staten Island, City University of New York.
+Formerly Adjunct Assistant Professor of English and Interdisciplinary Studies at the College of Staten Island, City University of New York, Michael is now the English Faculty at the New Roads School in Santa Monica, California.

 Ph.D.
 English, The Graduate Center, CUNY